 Choose the right coffee beans

-Arabica coffee contains less caffeine than Robusta and liberica.
+Arabica beans contain less caffeine than Robusta and liberica.
 Arabica tastes smoother and less intense.

 Also, make sure to avoid extra-strong or high caffeine labelled coffee beans.